Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

  - Git 2.11+
  - Java Runtime Environment 11 (for audio support)

-We also recommend installing some basic compiler tools, in case our dependencies don't provide pre-built "wheels" for your architecture.
+We recommend installing the nano text editor as our guides may instruct you to create or edit some files.
+We also recommend installing some basic compiler tools in case our dependencies don't provide pre-built "wheels" for your architecture.

 *****************